elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (boolean) `true` if the tokens were successfully withdrawn from `mailbox` to the owner's Ethereum address, or false otherwise.
+* (boolean) `true` if the tokens were successfully withdrawn from the Mailbox to the owner's Ethereum address, or false otherwise.

 Market Tx API
 ----------------------